authelia/authelia/README.md

 ## Sponsors

-Support this project by becoming a sponsor.
+Support Authelia by becoming a sponsor.
 Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/authelia-sponsors#sponsor)]

 <a href="https://opencollective.com/authelia-sponsors/sponsor/0/website"><img src="https://opencollective.com/authelia-sponsors/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/authelia-sponsors/sponsor/1/website"><img src="https://opencollective.com/authelia-sponsors/sponsor/1/avatar.svg"></a>